Empire of

 Life in the Empire of Tamalaya is organized around Houses—small circles of affinity—and Orders, which gather citizens around a shared vow.
 Both are entirely optional and exist only in the imagination of those who keep them.

 Loose circles for ongoing companionship and conversation.
-Some Houses form around crafts, some around disciplines, some simply around a shared joke.
+Some Houses form around crafts, some around disciplines, some simply around shared blood.

 Orders of Merit